nicky-nym/nicky-nym.github.io/index.md

  1. By making significantly better design choices, we could make new **[cities that work far better](#work-better)** for everyone.

 ## Propinquitous cities

+"Propinquitous city" is a made-up name for a set of ideas about new ways to design cities.
+No one has yet built a propinquitous city.

  1. Propinquitous cities are cities designed to maximize everyone's **[mobilty](#mobility)**, and opportunity, within the city.
  1. The improved mobility results from unconventional design choices
     * **[transportation choices](#transportation)**: what vehicles to use to move people and packages &mdash; cars and trucks vs. small low-power vehicles